 If you are planning a trip to Dauphin Island, Alabama anytime soon, here are 5 things you need to know!

-When we first booked our vacation house through Vacasa (which I highly recommend), we didn't really know a lot about the area other than it is perfect for someone wanting to get away from the hustle and bustle of it all.
+When we first booked our vacation house through Vacasa, we didn't really know a lot about the area.
+We had heard that it was perfect for someone wanting to get away from the hustle and bustle of it all.

-We stayed there a whole week so we learned a few tricks of the trade that I thought I would share with you — just in case you are going to spend some time visiting Dauphin Island as well.
+We stayed there a whole week.
+While there, we learned a few tricks of the trade that I thought I would share with you.
+These will come in handy in case you are going to spend some time visiting Dauphin Island as well.

 5 Things You Need to Know if You Visit Dauphin Island

 #1 Buy Groceries Before Heading to the Island

-The very first thing we learned when we got to Dauphin Island is that buying groceries is not easy to do ON the island.
-There is a Dollar Store and a convenience store with extremely overpriced food, so if you want groceries you have three options.
+The very first thing we learned when we got to Dauphin Island is that buying groceries is not easy to do.
+On the island, there is a Dollar Store and a convenience store with extremely overpriced food.
+If you want groceries you have three options.

 - Drive an hour to the Winn Dixie and shop there for your groceries once you arrive at your rental house.

 - Buy your groceries before you travel and just bring them with you.

 The Dollar Store is only about 12 minutes from the island so if you forget something, they do have most of what you need.
 But if the meat is what you are needing, you will need an official grocery store like Greer's or Winn Dixie.

-Next time, we are planning on getting a cooler with ice and packing our meat with us so that we do not have to go to the grocery store.
+Next time, we are planning on getting a cooler with ice and packing our meat with us.
+This is so that we do not have to go to the grocery store.